ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.9 =
+* New - The form accepts birth years up to 2020.
+* New - The 'Only Chart Wheel' form will now honor its own setting for "Allow unknown birth time."
+Previously, the "Only Chart Wheel" form was not honoring this setting.
+* New - Removed all license stuff for extension licenses, including removing license fields from the settings.
+* Fix - Get offset after unknown_time is checked on the order form.
+Previously, if they forgot to check the box for unknown time, and they checked it after the reminder appeared, then the form would freeze up.
+This is fixed.
+* Tweak - Update admin CSS styles, padding around boxes, to keep up with WP changes.
+* Build - Remove the remove `zp_report_header` filter.
+* Build - New hook on the form: `zp_form_after`.
+* Build - Report header is now passed to the `zp_{$report_var}_report` filter.
+* Build - Remove zp_get_php_timezone() because it is unnecessary.
+* Build - Minified the form validation function, `zp_validate_form()`.
+* Build - Removed back-compat.js legacy script.

 = 1.8.5 =
 * New - Use secure GeoNames api endpoint (https) for everyone, regardless of whether their site uses http or https, and regardless of whether they have a Premium GeoNames account or not.
 This renders the addon plugin "ZodiacPress Enhanced GeoNames" obsolete since this is now built in for everyone.